Norahtaylor/Norahtaylor/README.md

 👋  Hi, I’m Norah

 Full stack web development.
-Background in project management, sales, and customer success.
-Obsessed with emerging music tech.
+Background in account management, SaaS sales, and customer success.
+Obsessed with emerging tech.
 Excited to continue helping companies create technology that improves people's lives.

 - 👀 I'm experienced in JavaScript, Ruby on Rails, React.js, HTML, CSS, and SQL.
 - 🌐 My last few jobs were in climate and sustainability tech.